Shippensburg University Women's Center

 - 8:00 am to 6:30 pm with volunteer cooperation.

 The Women's Center staff warmly welcomes you to come visit.
-We are here to help advocate and educate.
+We are here to help advocate and educate for all.

 The Women’s Center provides engaging and educational workshops for residence hall floors, student organizations, classes, training and other programs or events.
 These workshops reflect our mission to advance equality and end sexual assault and intimate partner abuse on campus.
 All of our workshop are interactive and discuss the resources available on and off campus.